 A sign that’s illuminated yields twice as much advertising time as a sign that’s dark.
 A lit sign gives you 24 hours of advertising and is well worth the extra upfront investment.
 It really doesn’t matter whether you shine lamps on the sign face or use internal illumination as long as you make sure your sign is illuminated.
 This illumination assures that your healthcare facility will get noticed during the day or evening, on a clear day or a cloudy and stormy day.

-When you work with The Sign Factory, we will survey your site to help you determine the best location, size, fonts of your signage, whether they are channel letters, post and panel signs or other exterior signs.
+When you work with The Sign Factory, we will survey your site to help you determine the best location, size, fonts of your signage, whether they are channel letter signs, post and panel signs or other exterior signs.
 Our experienced designers will create amazing signage for your healthcare center that is easy to read and attractive.
 The new year is coming along fast, so do not hesitate to update your current signage or to implement new signage for your Charlotte health care center.
 Give us a call at 704-321-0400.